 I can still clear-as-day remember one of the many times my brother called.
 He was distraught, yet as always holding it together.
 He did that within our duo.
 Held us together.
 I’d fall apart, he’d put me back together.
 I’d adventure, party and basic black-sheep stuff and he’d good-as-gold be the one with his act together.
 We spoke almost daily, however this one day during his second year of chemo, he was really struggling and we know things aren’t getting better, yet he always believed.
 He was like that.
 I’m on my way home from work and we talk for over an hour, most of it is me parked in my driveway not going inside to kids and the husband because my whole life is on the other end of this call.
 I know I have my own life, yet it feels like I’m being torn in two with disbelief at what’s happening.

 At one point he says to me, “You know, I feel like Frodo Jenn.
-I feel like my cancer is that horrible Ring and I’ve been given this impossible task to see it through to the end and no matter how much support I have, no one can really help.
+I feel like my cancer is the one Ring and I’ve been given this impossible task to see it through to the end and no matter how much support I have, no one can really help.
 It’s all on me.
 This is my journey and I’m scared where it will end.”

 I’m holding back tears and although I’ve always been Arwen I say to him, “If you’re Frodo, then I’m Sam cause just like Gandalf said, “Don’t you leave him Samwise Gamgee! and I don’t mean to Alan, I’ll be right here every step of the way.”